Vyral/adam-rodriguez/_posts/2019-09-13-how-should-you-live-in-your-home-while-selling-it.md

   - Home Seller Tips
 excerpt: >-
   If you’re going to live in your home while you sell it, there are a few things you can do to make the process easier.
-Here are our top tips.
 enclosure:
 pullquote: Make the prep process a game for your kids.
 enclosure_type: video/mp4